Contents

 Users can find all the available discounts, offers, and new meals in stories and add coupons and offers they find in stories right into their order.
 In addition to that, this block shows users their personal discount.
 The upper part of the page shows the card with an active order.
 Users can look there to find detailed information on the delivery status of their order.

-Personal Approach to Users
+Personal approach to users

 Paying attention to the needs of every customer not only helps a brand earn customer loyalty, but also increases the average purchase size.
 In order for the KFC app to have a personal approach to customers, we suggested using a system of cross-selling recommendations.
 This system analyzes user preferences and suggests what meals they might like.